STUDYING ABROAD IN A PANDEMIC: HEALTH AND SAFETY AT AEF

 We will now try to answer all of your questions about how the semester will take place, but if you have further questions or doubts, do not hesitate to contact us: we’ll be happy to answer!

 At the moment, the Tuscan Region – the local authority in charge for Health – provides tests in train stations and airports only to people who request one.
-Once being tested, it will be necessary to wait in isolation at one’s apartment for the following 48 hours.
+Once being tested, it will be necessary to wait in isolation at one’s apartment.
 During this time, AEF will offer support in organizing meal delivery service to the apartments.

 AEF will follow the Italian government rules, applied in both public and private education system: